 Goldfinger – Sharon Jones & the Dap-Kings

-Before ‘Goldfinger’ appeared in the 2013 film The Wolf of Wall Street starring Leonardo DiCaprio, it was the theme song to the James Bond installment of the same name.
+Before ‘Goldfinger’ appeared in the 2013 film, it was the theme song to the James Bond installment of the same name.
 For DiCaprio’s film, soul singer Sharon Jones and her band, the Dap-Kings, covered it with striking attitude and sass.
 The song plays in the film during main character Jordan Belfort’s wedding scenes.

 Pretty Thing – Bo Diddley

-Stock market guru Jordan Belfort was well-known for his party lifestyle, and it was executed in epic style in the film Wolf of Wall Street.
+Stock market guru Jordan Belfort was well-known for his party lifestyle, and it was executed in epic style in the film.
 Bo Diddley’s ‘Pretty Thing’ is heard in the background during a montage of party scenes featuring Belfort and his crew.
 The tune follows the group as they embark on Belfort’s bachelor party trip, take an eventful plane ride, and finally end up at his wedding.

 Moonlight in Vermont (Live) – Ahmad Jamal

 This popular jazz single has been covered many times by artists like Frank Sinatra and Ahmad Jamal.
 The first recording of ‘Moonlight in Vermont’ was released in 1956 by Louis Armstrong and Ella Fitzgerald.
-Jamal’s live version appears in the 2013 Wolf of Wall Street film when protagonist Jordan Belfort proposes to his love interest Naomi, played by Margot Robbie.
+Jamal’s live version appears in the film when protagonist Jordan Belfort proposes to his love interest Naomi, played by Margot Robbie.